 The Finnish Research Impact Foundation was created by the Finnish government in 2019 with a view to strengthening public-private partnerships and enhancing the interaction between industrial and academic stakeholders.

 Ideally, research and industry will work closely in mutually beneficial joint projects where research helps businesses to develop new products and services for the future.
 At the same time, the joint effort towards novel solutions will generate new research questions.

-Reinvigorate Finnish industry through world-class research and economy
+Reinvigorate Finnish industry through world-class research